Bachelor of Laws

 If you meet the criteria you can enrol in three additional Law courses in fourth year:

-With the largest Law internship participation of any New Zealand law school, this UC course and the clinical and community work experience available really gives you an edge over other graduates.
+With the largest Law internship paper of any New Zealand law school, this UC course and the clinical and community work experience available can really give your resume the edge over other graduates.

 Graduates can become a practice solicitor, in-house lawyer or a self-employed barrister.
 Recent UC graduates have also found roles as research counsel, judge’s clerk, policy analyst and Māori development advisor.